-A student who is determined to have brought a controlled substance, imitation controlled substance, or marijuana, onto school property or to a schoolsponsored activity may be expelled in accordance with Policy JGD/JGE Student Suspension/Expulsion.
+A student who is determined to have brought a controlled substance or imitation controlled substance onto school property or to a school-sponsored activity may be expelled in accordance with Policy JGD/JGE Student Suspension/Expulsion.
 The School Board may determine, based on the facts of the particular case that special circumstances exist and another form of discipline is appropriate.
-In addition, the School Board may, by regulation, authorize the superintendent or superintendent's designee to conduct a preliminary review of such cases to determine whether a disciplinary action other than expulsion is appropriate.
+In addition, the School Board authorizes the superintendent or superintendent's designee to conduct a preliminary review of such cases to determine whether a disciplinary action other than expulsion is appropriate.
+Any disciplinary action imposed pursuant to such a review must be taken in accordance with Article 3 of Chapter 14 of Title 22.1 of the Code of Virginia.